 (SOUNDBITE OF MOVIE, "YO-YO MA AND LIL BUCK")

 (SOUNDBITE OF CELLO MUSIC)

 INSKEEP: One is a great musician.
-He's out on the balcony somewhere and who is Lil Buck that's with him?
+He's out on a balcony somewhere and who is Lil Buck that's with him?

 KUDROW: Yeah, I think this was at a charity event.
 Someone sent this link to me and I couldn't believe my eyes.
 This is Lil Buck and he's, I think, improvising this dance.
 And he moves like it's not human.

-INSKEEP: He's a superb dancer and, unbelievably flexible and it's like he's a leaf lying on the wind almost.
+INSKEEP: He's a superb dancer, unbelievably flexible and it's like he's a leaf flying on the wind almost.

 KUDROW: Right, exactly.
 And I mean it's the ultimate in interpretive dance to me.

 INSKEEP: The amazing thing, too, is - I mean he appears to be reacting to the music, as Yo-Yo Ma plays it.
 And at the same time, Yo-Yo Ma is watching the dancer as if perhaps the dancer's latest moves are affecting what Yo-Yo Ma will play next.

 KUDROW: Yeah, I noticed that too.
 These things inspire me; that kind of artistic connection.
 You know?